Colleges by Location

 Student to Faculty Ratio

-In 2025, this ratio at Case Western Reserve University was 9:1.
-That means that there were 9 times more students than teachers at this school.
+According to the most recent data, the student-faculty ratio at Case Western Reserve University was 9:1: that means 9 students per one teacher, which is considered a good ratio.
 This school has recently reported to have 1,075 faculty members.
 Out of that number, there were 536 male and 538 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Case Western Reserve University.

 Student Population Diversity Graph